Arthurdb1999/Arthurdb1999/README.md

 I'm 21 years old and currently a junior internship developer that's working with Javascript, Typescript, Python and SQL @ **Ambev - Cervejaria Santa Catarina**, on Brazil, Lages-SC.
 Lover of the React framework and Node.

-- 🔭 I’m currently working on Typescript, ReactJS and SQL.
+- 🔭 I’m currently working on Typescript, ReactJS and ReactNative.
-- 🌱 I’m currently learning Typescript, Design Patterns, CSS, DevOps, how to use different native features with Expo and React-native-cli as well as exploring their libraries.
+- 🌱 I’m currently learning Typescript, Design Patterns, CSS, how to use different native features with Expo and React-native-cli as well as exploring their libraries.
 And always learning something new on these tecnologies! **Rocketseat** helps me a lot with that. :smiley:
 - 💬 Ask me about Javascript, Node and React!
 - ⚡ Fun fact: Lover of tecnologies, twitch.tv viewer and a LoL Diamond. :sweat_smile: